Did you know that eight out of 10 Americans report feeling foot arch pain? Yet, less than half go to a podiatrist to address these aches and pains.

-That’s because pain in the arch of the foot has a variety of causes.
+That’s because the pain in the arch of the foot has a variety of causes.
 These include:

 The arch of your foot serves many different purposes.
 It helps with absorbing shock and weight-bearing.
 It’s essential to stabilizing movement, creating balance, and adapting to terrain changes and transitions.

-The arch of the foot represents all of the territory from your heel to the base of your toes.
+The arch of the foot represents all of the territories from your heel to the base of your toes.
 That’s a significant amount of foot “real estate.”
-As a result, people experience pain in arch of foot symptoms in different regions of the foot.
+As a result, people experience pain in the arch of foot symptoms in different regions of the foot.

 For example, some may feel it concentrated in their heel while others feel the pain in the ball of their foot.
 Most people also feel pain in other parts of their body such as the knees, hips, legs, back, or even the top of their foot.